 - 3.1 The RMS Curriculum is enriched to meet the particular needs of all pupils.
 There are opportunities to study additional modern foreign languages, a classical language, performing and expressive and creative arts subjects, as well as to practise a wide range of sports.
 Computer Studies is formally taught and IT used extensively throughout the curriculum. - 3.2 The post-16 programme of studies includes a core curriculum of Life Skills and Physical Education.
 A range of appropriate activities is on offer eg: Young Enterprise, Model United Nations, Debating, Critical Thinking, Leadership Skills and DofE Award.
-The Extended Project Qualification is offered. - 3.3 Subjects that are offered at A Level include two vocational options, Applied Business Studies and the Leiths Cookery Course.
+The Extended Project Qualification is offered. - 3.3 Subjects that are offered at Sixth Form include one vocational option, Leiths Cookery Course.